 Dr. Brylske’s experience with non-governmental organizations includes tenure as the Training Manager for Coral Reef Alliance (CORAL).
 There he was responsible for developing and conducting educational programs supporting CORAL's efforts to improve business practices in the marine recreation sector and build alliances between tourism operators and resource managers.
 He later served in a similar role with the Project AWARE Foundation as Marine Conservation and Education Specialist.
 Alex was also a Board Member of the Society for Ethical Ecotourism.
-His expertise in tourism was recognized in 2001 when he won NOAA’s prestigious Walter B. Jones Memorial Excellence Award for Ocean and Coastal Resource Management.
+His expertise in tourism was recognized in 2001 when he won NOAA’s prestigious Walter B. Jones Memorial Excellence Award for Ocean and Coastal Resource Management for his doctoral studies in how sustainable tourism can support effective marine resource management.
 In 2009 Alex was also honored with the Distinguished Alumni Award from his alma mater, the Halmos College of Natural Sciences and Oceanography at Nova Southeastern University.
 Also, see Dr. Brylske interview with the Blue Ocean Network, where he discusses the challenges facing tourism and ocean resource management.

 Alex currently holds an appointment to the Federal Advisory Committee for Marine Protected Areas , where he advises the U.S. Secretaries of Commerce and Interior representing the interests of non-consumptive recreational users.
 He also served for six years as a member of the Sanctuary Advisory Council (SAC) for the Florida Keys National Marine Sanctuary; and is a former member of the Florida Governor’s Ocean Committee, where he helped make recommendations to the Governor’s Cabinet on the State’s ocean resource management policy.
+Dr. Brylske was also recently appointed to the Board of Trustees of the Reef Environmental Education Foundation (reef.org).
 Currently, in addition to his work with OEI, Dr. Brylske serves as Sustainability Editor for Dive Center Business, the diving industry's largest trade journal, and Dive Training magazine.